-His mother was a Mitchiti woman, had been married before we supposed to a white man and then to Louis Perriman, and he had her and her two daughters as wives.
-He was Chief of the trive and Mr. Loughridge's interpretor for a good while, he had two children by another wife, by another woman, Mahale and Nancy, shoolars in the Kowete school.
+His mother was Hitchiti woman, had been married before we supposed to a white man and then to Louis Perriman, and he had her and her two daughters as wives.
+He was Chief of the tribe and Mr. Loughridge's interpretor for a good while, he had two children by another wife, by another woman, Mahale and Nancy, scholars in the Kowete school.
 Nancy married a soldier at Ft.
-Gibson whose time had run our and afterwards when the Mexican war broke out he enlisted again and was imployed in the Surgeons Department and after the war as he was quite smart man he took up the Profession of a Doctor and became quite successful.
+Gibson whose time had run out and afterwards when the Mexican war broke out he enlisted again and was employed in the Surgeons Department and after the war as he was quite/smart man he took up the Profession of a Doctor and became quite successful.
 She sent back Photographs of herself and children and they looked so Spanish and so pretty and had Spanish names.
-She looked like a Spaniard as she had dark eyes and fact her fact.
+She looked like a Spaniard as she had dark eyes and in fact her face.